kracejic/cleanCppProject/readme.md

 cmake -G "Visual Studio 14 2015" ..
 ~~~

 and you can now open a `.sln` file with Visual Studio.
-You need to RMB click on executable target and *Set as StartUp project*.
+You need to right click on executable target and *Set as StartUp project*.
 To really see the console window you want to do *Start without debugging*, since when run in debug mode only, console widow is closed too fast.

+### Targets

+* all (the default if no target is provided)
+* clean
+* example - build example binary
+* example-run - build, install and run example binary (for your convenience)
+* install - install binaries into *CMAKE_INSTALL_PREFIX*
+* doc - build documentation (if doxygen is available)
+* tidy - run clang static analysis on all sources

 ### CMAKE variables

-* `-DCMAKE_INSTALL_PREFIX`= - location for instalation
+* `-DCMAKE_INSTALL_PREFIX`= - location for installation
-* `-DVERSION_HOST`= - build machine name
+* `-DVERSION_HOST`= - build machine name, see Version::getVersionLong
 * `-DCMAKE_BUILD_TYPE`=RelWithDebInfo - for build type